juju/docs/src/en/commands.md

            type: string
            description: Cloud-init user-data (in yaml format) to be added to userdata for new machines created in this model

+   container-inherit-properties:

+           type: string
+           description: List of properties to be copied from the host machine to new containers created in this model (comma-separated)

    container-networking-method: